ericdill/pyspots/README.md

 algorithms in to the Java implementation of [Ramdog] (https://github.com/themartinlab/ramdog).

-- Automatic fitting of individual spotpicking output data
+Here are jupyter notebooks to get your started:

+- Load and plot data: examples/Load-and-plot.ipynb
+Load and plot data from one of the Ramdog output files.

 ## Setting up for Development